Lee Yeon: Career

-Lee Yeon first made her debut as an actress in 2018 with South Korean film Anonymous.
-She has appeared in several films and television series, including a cameo as the younger sister of male lead Jung Hae-in's character in South Korean Netflix drama D.P.
+Lee Yeon first made her debut as an actress in 2018 with the South Korean film Anonymous.
+She has appeared in several films and television series, including a cameo as the younger sister of the male lead Jung Hae-in's character in the South Korean Netflix drama D.P.
 (2021).

 Lee's breakout role comes from 2022 Netflix drama Juvenile Justice, in which Lee's character is a 13-year-old male teenager Baek Seong-woo, who was charged with murdering a young schoolboy in the drama's first two episodes.
 Despite being a female and her Korean age of 28 at the time she portrayed Seong-woo, Lee's acting and transformation as a cold-blooded murderer was positively reviewed and applauded by audiences and critics.
 Lee's performance in Juvenile Justice allowed her to gain a "Best New Actress" award nomination by the 58th Baeksang Arts Awards, but the award was eventually given to Kim Hye-jun.